 - How long they’ve been coaching (New trainers can be great!
 But it’s fair to ask about their experience. )

-- Whether they offer 1:1 real-time training or whether they use a programming-based model
+- Whether they offer one-one-one real-time training or whether they use a programming-based model

 - Whether they offer customized workouts or templated programs